 Top 10 Things This New Yorker Likes About New England

 1. The Kennedy Family.
 I guess that was easy enough to figure out.
 For over a century, dating back to John F. "Honey Fitz" Fitzgerald (who was Mayor of Boston 100 years ago and was in the U.S. Congress for the first time in 1895), the Kennedys and the various wings of their family (the Shrivers, the Smiths, the Lawfords, et al.) have lived by the motto of, "From those to whom much has been given, much will be expected."

-With the death of Sargent Shriver this week, and the deaths of Ted and Eunice last August, the only remaining members of JFK's generation are sister Jean Kennedy Smith, Bobby's widow Ethel, and Ted's first wife Joan (his second wife Vicki is a bit younger).
+With the death of Sargent Shriver this week, and the deaths of Ted and Eunice in August 2009, the only remaining members of JFK's generation are sister Jean Kennedy Smith, Bobby's widow Ethel, and Ted's 1st wife Joan (his 2nd wife Vicki is a bit younger).
 But their children, and theirs, fight on.